mawrkus/pull-request-review-guide/README.md

 ### 6

 > Alan:
-> It's not consistent this tracking, because it directly depends on the the provided options.
+> It's not consistent this tracking, because it directly depends on the provided options.
 >
 > Billy:
 > Ok, what do you suggest we should do instead?